 Meanwhile the incumbent, Arnold Ruutel, the second most popular choice, has yet to announce whether he will run for a second term.
 His candidacy has only been put forward by the People's Union, while right-wing parties and the Social Democrats are desperate to grant Estonia a new president.
+NEWS ANALYSIS

 The People's Union believes Ruutel still has until the end of summer to decide.
 Lea Kiivit, secretary general of the People's Union, told Eesti Paevaleht that it was unfathomable why Ruutel, who turns 78 next month, should be under pressure to make up his mind.

 "People with better political memory know that Lennart Meri informed the public in 1996 about his decision to run for the second term only in mid-August," she said.